adhr1t/Transformer/README.md

 5. Engineer Transformer class: assemble input embedding, positional embedding, TransformerLayer(s), output linear layer, and softmax layer
 6. Train Model: complete Model Training class.
 Determine hyperparameters for best model performance
 7. Model Results: 99% accuracy on test dataset

+# Conclusion
+Transformers are nothing short of a game changer in the field of Natural Language Processing.
+Its representation of inputs with queries, keys, and values, and its ability to "focus" on specific parts of an input (for example, if the input is a sentence, it can "focus" on grammar, syntax, punctuation etc.) is simply fantastic !
+Building a Transformer from scratch was incredibly challenging - theoretically and computationally - however it was an illumnating experience and I now understand them through-and-through.
+There have been applications of Transformers in Computer Vision, and seeing as CV is my primary interest, I am excited to try it out for myself !